 On August 8, 2023, the Company entered into an equity distribution agreement (the "2023 Distribution Agreement") with a syndicate of agents for an at-the-market equity program (the "ATM Program").
 The 2023 Distribution Agreement allowed the Company to distribute up to US\$40 million (or the equivalent in Canadian dollars) of common shares of the Company (the "ATM Shares") to the public from time to time, through the agents, at the Company's discretion.
 The ATM Shares sold under the ATM Program, were sold at the prevailing market price at the time of sale.
-The 2023 Distribution Agreement was terminated on September 1, 2024.
+The 2023 Distribution Agreement was terminated in connection with the 2024 Distribution Agreement (see below).